rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 My personal choice, when I'm using bash, it's what I believe a balance between usability and security.
 So I choose fully disable the root history, keeping a (relativelly) low HISTSIZE for the user and deleting the user history when closing the terminal (and the session if necessary).
 This way, the root will never have history (it's not a problem if we use sudo) and the user will have a temporary terminal and/or session history.
 This means that the user (I mean we) will be able to repeat commands in a session using the history (or the up arrow key) facilitating its work.
-This choice it's something like the zsh default behavior.
+This choice it's something similar to the zsh default behavior.

 _Enjoy! ;)_